ALA-herbarium/documentation/taxonomy.md

 [in progress]

-The problem with exixting classifications:
+The problem with existing classifications:

  * Arctos Plants is an old and very uneven classification (add stats on names with family, etc).